Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Tarrasque.md

     \ target is swallowed, and the grapple ends.
 While swallowed, the creature is\
     \ [[/5.
 Mechanics/Rules/Conditions.md#blinded|blinded]] and [[/5.
 Mechanics/Rules/Conditions.md#restrained|restrained]],\
     \ it has total cover against attacks and other effects outside the tarrasque,\
-    \ and it takes 56 (dice: 16d6|avg (16d6)) acid damage at the start of each\
+    \ and it takes dice: 16d6|avg (16d6) acid damage at the start of each of the\
-    \ of the tarrasque's turns.\n\nIf the tarrasque takes 60 damage or more on a single\
+    \ tarrasque's turns.\n\nIf the tarrasque takes 60 damage or more on a single turn\
-    \ turn from a creature inside it, the tarrasque must succeed on a DC 20 Constitution\
+    \ from a creature inside it, the tarrasque must succeed on a DC 20 Constitution\
     \ saving throw at the end of that turn or regurgitate all swallowed creatures,\
     \ which fall [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]] in a space within\
     \ 10 feet of the tarrasque.
 If the tarrasque dies, a swallowed creature is no\